SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/2.3-configure-flp-with-adt/README.md

 ## 1. Find the new content

-In ABAP development tools, locate the package which you have used to deploy your app (Z_UICON) and refresh the content list.
+In ABAP development tools, locate the package which you have used to deploy your app (Z_UI5CON) and refresh the content list.

 You will find some new content created by the deployment: